Obstáculos institucionales que limitan las funciones de los organismos gubernamentales de combate a la corrupción en América

 • hidden fiscal transactions, including contingent liabilities, quasi-fiscal

-transactions, government guarantees and the like, which can surface unexpectedly and cause major fiscal disruption;
+transactions, government guarantees and the like, which can surface unexpectedly and cause major fiscal disruption;2 and,

 • undue emphasis on one of the component